Does ASDA train and provide service dogs for all disabilities?

-Due to our current high demand, as well as the time it takes to train each individual service dog, our wait time is around 2 years.
+Due to our current high demand, as well as the time it takes to train each individual service dog, our wait time is between 2-3 years.
 Many factors contribute to the timing of service dog placement, including the number of available dogs, how quickly an applicant completes the process and raises funds, and when the best match is made.

 How old must my child be to receive a service dog?

 ASDA does not place service dogs with children under the age of five.
 We recommend that applications be made early for families with children under the age of five.

 How much does ASDA expect to receive in exchange for a service dog?